ytechie/ytechie-blog/src/documents/draft-posts/how-we-produce-the-msdevshow-podcast/index.html.md

 ![Heil PR-40](heil-pr-40.jpg)

 Lesson time.
-The Heil is a dynamic ***microphone**.
-Some people use condenser mics, but condenser mics do a horrible job cutting out background sound.
+The Heil is a *dynamic* microphone.
+Some people use *condenser* mics, but condenser mics do a horrible job cutting out background sound.
 Dynamic mics do a good job of only picking up the sound right in front of them.
 This is key for Carl and I since we're recording from our home offices and have kids and pets.

+If you want to hear the difference between a USB headset, and the mics Carl and I use, [check out this track that I recorded](https://soundcloud.com/ytechie/headset-vs-heil-pr40-sound-check) shortly after getting the Heil.

 Our mics are connected to the [Alesis IO2 Express](http://www.amazon.com/gp/product/B003HR30FU/?tag=ytechie-20).
 This is what converts the signal from our mics to USB to connect to our computers.